Silver Endeavour: The World’s Most Expensive Cruise Ship

 The debut of Silversea's Silver Endeavour restarts the conversation about luxury and what that means.

-The celebrated Il Terrazzino restaurant on Silver Endeavour/Silversea
+The celebrated Il Terrazzino restaurant on Silver Endeavour./Silversea

-Perrin says a cruise is my ticket.
+According to Perrin, a cruise is my ticket.

 “An expedition cruise ship gets you easily to places that would be hard to reach,” she says.
-“Luxury is an expedition ship going to a remote place or sailing an archipelago that would be hard to get around in otherwise, combining places that you normally wouldn’t be able to combine.
+“Luxury is an expedition ship going to a remote place or sailing an archipelago that would be hard to get around in otherwise, combining places that you normally wouldn’t be able to combine.”

 New luxury in Antarctica